 John has represented prominent entities including Always Bagels, BB&T, Health Network Labs, Lehigh University, LifePath, Melting Pot Restaurants, and Sands Casino Resort Bethlehem.

-For more than 22 years, John was in-house counsel for Bethlehem Steel where he was co-lead counsel on the sale of assets to the International Steel Group for $1.5 billion to companies owned by Wilbur Ross, the United States Secretary of Commerce.
+For over 22 years, John was in-house counsel for Bethlehem Steel where he was co-lead counsel on the sale of assets to the International Steel Group for $1.5 billion to companies owned by Wilbur Ross, the United States Secretary of Commerce.
 While at Bethlehem Steel, John was heavily involved with brownfield re-development of the corporation’s Bethlehem, Pennsylvania, property, and directed the development and implementation of strategies to manage substantial assets and liabilities associated with more than 75 of Bethlehem Steel’s facilities and properties in Pennsylvania, across the U.S., and internationally.
 During his career, he has been involved in transactions and financings totaling billions of dollars.

 John F. Lushis, Jr., has earned the Martindale-Hubbell AV Preeminent® status.
 A description of the selection methodology can be found here.